qteatime/kate/docs/source/dev/manual/kart/configuration.rst

     will be shown as-is to players on the store and on the cartridge details page, as well as before installing or playing it for the first time.

-  We expect at least warnings for :term:`common triggers`, as these can start a panic attack episode on players suffering from some form of trauma, or lead to other medical emergencies such as :term:`epileptic seizures`.
+  We expect at least warnings for common triggers, as these can start a panic attack episode on players suffering from some form of trauma, or lead to other medical emergencies such as epileptic seizures.

 Play style